uktrade/mbtiles-s3-server/README.md

 Versioning must be enabled on the underlying S3 bucket

-> Note: sprites (icons and textures on maps) are not yet served locally
+> Note: sprites (icons and textures on maps) are not yet served

 ## Installation